JakubDziegielewski/Summerise_data/README.md

 # Summerise_data
 Getting and Cleaning Data Course Project

-You should run this with "training" and "test" directories are inside your working directory.
+You should run this with "training" and "test" directories inside your working directory.

 The script works as following:
 1. Merges the training and the test sets to create one data set.